vwprompt/vwprompt.github.io/README.md

 ## Contact
-For any questions or issues with the dataset, please open an issue on this Github page or contact us at [xhong@coli.uni-saarland.de].
+For any questions or issues with the dataset, please open an issue on this Github page or contact [Xudong Hong](xhong@coli.uni-saarland.de).